Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Introduction

 \section{Introduction}

-While the asteroid belt contains only $\sim$0.04\% of the Earth's mass ($M_\oplus$), the Kuiper Belt -- home to Pluto and numerous icy bodies -- harbors significantly more material, with an estimated total mass of 2\% $M_\oplus$ \citep{Fraser_2014, Pitjeva_2018}.
-Even greater mass is believed to reside beyond the classic Kuiper Belt, in the scattering disk and Oort Cloud, which may together contain up to several $M_\oplus$ \citep{Gladman_2021}.
-These distant reservoirs of comets, small bodies, minor planets and possibly undetected massive planets holds essential clues to the formation and evolution of the solar system.
+While the asteroid belt contains only less than 10$^{-3}$ of Earth's mass ($M_\oplus$), the Kuiper Belt harbors fifty times more material \citep{Pitjeva_2018}.
+In the vast region beyond, even greater mass is believed to reside in the scattering disk and Oort Cloud, likely totaling several $M_\oplus$ \citep{Gladman_2021}.
+These distant reservoirs of comets, minor planets, dwarf planets, and possibly undetected massive planets hold essential clues to the formation and evolution history of the solar system.
+Three decades ago, the first trans-Neptunian objects (TNOs) beyond Pluto was discovered \citep{Jewitt_1993}.
+Since then, thousands more have been identified\footnote{\url{https://www.minorplanetcenter.net/iau/lists/TNOs.html}} through various surveys, revealing a remarkable richness of this population.

-After 30 years of the discovery of the first trans-Neptunian objects (TNOs) \citep{Jewitt_1993} other than Pluto, various survey programs have been conducted to explore the vast region of outer solar system, and more than 5,000 TNOs have been discovered so far.
-Although the census of large TNOs near the ecliptic plane is nearly complete, it remains highly incomplete in regions that are beyond $\sim$ 60 au or at high latitude, due to the challenging scaling relation that the brightness of reflected light drops steeply with distance as $r^{-4}$.
-Many dedicated solar-system surveys are thus either shallower wide-field surveys covering $\sim$10,000 deg$^2$ \citep[e.g., ][]{Trujillo_2003, Schwamb_2010} or deeper but more focused surveys near the ecliptic plane or pencil-beam regions covering hundreds to a few thousand deg$^2$ \citep[e.g., ][]{Elliot_2005, Petit_2011, Bannister_2018, Sheppard_2016, Sheppard_2019}.
+However, the census of TNOs is far from complete in regions beyond about 60 au or at high ecliptic latitudes, even for large objects such as those qualifying as dwarf planets.
+Due to the challenging scaling relation that the brightness of reflected light drops steeply with distance as $r^{-4}$, dedicated solar-system surveys are usually either wide (covering $\sim$10,000 deg$^2$) but shallower \citep[e.g., ][]{Trujillo_2003, Schwamb_2010}, or deeper but more focused on the ecliptic plane \citep[covering hundreds to a few thousand deg$^2$, e.g., ][]{Elliot_2005, Petit_2011, Bannister_2018, Sheppard_2016, Sheppard_2019}.

-Fortunately, recent cosmological imaging programs, though not dedicated to solar-system science, offer a promising solution to this limitation.
-These surveys typically provide wide sky coverage, deep photometry, and multiple epochs that are well-suited for the detection of faint solar system objects.
-A prime example is the Dark Energy Survey \citep{DES_2016}, whose main scientific goal lies in weak lensing cosmology but has already led to the discovery of $\sim 800$ TNOs \citep{Bernardinelli_2022}.
+Fortunately, recent cosmological imaging surveys, though not dedicated to solar-system science, offer a promising solution to this limitation.
+With wide sky coverage, deep photometry, and multiple epochs, those surveys are well-suited for detections of faint solar system objects.
+A prime example is the Dark Energy Survey \citep[DES;][]{DES_2016}, whose main scientific goal lies in weak lensing cosmology but has led to the discovery of more than $800$ TNOs \citep{Bernardinelli_2022}.